angelblanco/v1.angelblanco.dev/docs/articles/open-graph-images-svelte-kit.md

 </style>
 ```

-## Create the playwright script.
+## Create the Playwright's script.

-First of all you need to install the libraries we are going to use.
-In this case [Playwright Library](https://playwright.dev/docs/library) and [wait-on](https://github.com/jeffbski/wait-on).
+First of all, you need to install the libraries.
+We need [Playwright Library](https://playwright.dev/docs/library) and [wait-on](https://github.com/jeffbski/wait-on).

 ```bash
 yarn add --dev playwright wait-on
 ```

-> Note we are installing [Playwright Library](https://playwright.dev/docs/library), which can be used to automate a browser from a Node JS script.
+> Note we are installing ["Playwright Library"](https://playwright.dev/docs/library) to automate a browser from a Node JS script.
-> I recommend you to try [Playwright test](https://playwright.dev/docs/intro) too if you want to add end-to-end tests to any of your current applications, it's great!
+> I recommend you to try ["Playwright Test"](https://playwright.dev/docs/intro) too.
+It's perfect for adding end-to-end tests to any of your current applications!

 Now we need to create our `NodeJs` script.
-Assuming we are going to create it on the root of our project.
+Assuming we are going to place it at the root of our project.
 We will:

-- Trigger a build of our `sveltekit` application and then preview it.
-With the `wait-on"` library we ensure that the server is ready before the crawling starts.
+- Build our `Svelte Kit` application for production and preview it on a given port.
+With the `wait-on` library, we ensure that the server is ready before crawling starts.
-- Open a chromiun instance with playwright and take a screenshot of our previously built url.
+- Open a `chromium` instance with Playwright and navigate to the URL of our recently created page.
-- After navigating to the target location, we locate the target element and save it to a file as png!
+- Once we are there, we will locate the target element and save it to a file as `.png`!

 ```js
 import waitOn from 'wait-on';